papivot/pace-docs/PKS Harbor integration.md

 ```

-This happened because the Docker daemon running on the worker nodes does not have the
+This happened because the Docker daemon running on the worker nodes does not have the required access to download the image and execute them.
+To do so, we need to provide the worker nodes with the requir

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTIwNzU4MTc1NjMsNDk4NTQyMzM2LC0xOT
+eyJoaXN0b3J5IjpbLTIwMTM5Njk2MzYsNDk4NTQyMzM2LC0xOT
 A0NTM5MDk2LDEwNjIyNDc1OTksMTYwMDgxMzEwNSwtMTU1MjQy
 MTkwMCwxODg4MTIzMTExLDExOTczMzcxOTksLTQwNTczNzAzLC
 03NDEzODMyMzNdfQ==